University of North Carolina at Chapel Hill student housing: Kenan Community

 Spencer residence hall, built in 1924, is located at the corner of Raleigh St. and Franklin St. Spencer is co-ed and hosts about 150 residents on four floors.
-Spencer has corridor-style hallways, hall bathrooms, study lounges, a piano, a kitchen with an ice machine, a laundry room, a TV room, and vending machines.
-The building is equipped with smoke detectors, alarms, a fire sprinkler system and window air conditioning units.
-Most rooms include private sinks.

-Spencer residence hall is named for Cornelia Phillips Spencer (1825–1908) who moved to UNC-Chapel Hill with her family.
-Her father James Phillips was a mathematics professor.
+Spencer residence hall is named for Cornelia Phillips Spencer (1825–1908), who moved to UNC-Chapel Hill with her family.
+Her father, James Phillips, was a mathematics professor.
 After she married and moved to Alabama with her husband, she moved back to Chapel Hill after his death.
 She wrote regular columns for The North Carolina Presbyterian and the Raleigh Sentinel.
-Spencer famously climbed South Building and rang the bell to celebrate the University's reopening after it had closed during Reconstruction.
+Spencer famously climbed South Building and rang the bell to celebrate the university's reopening after it had closed during Reconstruction.
 Spencer is buried in the Old Chapel Hill Cemetery and has a collection in Wilson Library’s Southern Historical Collection.